 Color is undoubtedly the most important criteria for evaluating and selecting gem varieties.
-Because gemstones come in a rainbow of shades, therefore color grading can be very complex.
+Because gemstones come in a rainbow of shades, color grading can be very complex.
 The three key criteria experts look at are hue, tone, and saturation.
-These attributes combine to create the colors we observe in stones.
-Lighting is another important factor; gemstone color and brilliance can appear very different depending on the light source.
+These attributes combine to create the colors we see.
+Lighting is another important factor.
+Gemstone color and brilliance can appear very different depending on the light source.

 Major factors that determine color of a gemstone

-The hue of a gemstone is its base color.
-Hue can combine to produce additional hues in precious stones, such as orangish-red, yellow orange, yellow green, green blue,or violet blue.
+The gemstone hue is its base color.
+Hue can combine to produce additional hues in precious stones, such as orangish-red, yellow-orange, yellow-green, yellow-brown, green-blue, or violet-blue.
 The Gemological Institute of America (GIA) has developed a list of 31 hues for describing gemstones: 7 base hues and 24 combination hues.
-Gemstones with a single pure hue tend to be the most highly valued.
+Gemstones with a single pure and vibrant hue tend to be the most highly valued.

-Tone describes the lightness to darkness of a gem color.
-A pink gemstone, for instance, might be categorized as “light pink” or “medium pink”.
+Tone describes the lightness to darkness of gem colors.
+A pink gemstone, for instance, might be categorized as “light pink” or “medium pink” like a green color can range from light lime to deep forest green.
 The GIA tone scale has a total of 11 points, going from colorless to black.

 Saturation is the intensity or purity of a color.
-With lower saturation, gemstone color becomes less pure and a gray or brown hue can be seen.
+With lower saturation, gemstone color becomes less pure and an additional gray or brown hue can be seen.
 The most desirable gem variety is those with strong saturation and even color throughout.

 According to the GIA saturation scale, there are six degrees of saturation, ranging from grayish or brownish to vivid.
-As saturation decreases, gemstones with cool hues can appear grayish, while gemstones with warm hues can appear brownish.
+As saturation decreases, a gem with cool hues can appear grayish, while a gem with warm hues can appear brownish.

 Gemstones by color